carlo-echon/Simple-Initiative-Tracker-App/README.md

 ## How to get it running on your device

 Although not on any app store, you can download the app through the APK in these links.
-Just download the APK for your device. [https://drive.google.com/drive/folders/1CaGOrD0wpbu0eO-B63kiIYTali6q6KRR?usp=sharing]
+Just download the APK for your device.
+Comment or message if you want access. [https://drive.google.com/drive/folders/1CaGOrD0wpbu0eO-B63kiIYTali6q6KRR?usp=sharing]

 ## Features to be implemented (Hopefully)